Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Results

 For the devaluation rate, $\gamma^Z$, we exploited the results from Section \ref{sec:kImpl}, and we used the relative basis spreads as an approximation

-As shown in Proposition \ref{prop:gammaK}, the simplified relation between $\gamma^Z$ and the ratio of the quanto and non-quanto corrected default probabilities is true for small values of the quantity $\int_t^T \lambda_s \dif s$ so, being not possible to control the credit quality in backtest, we relied on the time-to-maturity maturity $T-t$ to achieve a good approximation.
-However, due to liquidity reasons, we used CDS par-spreads with tenors 5 years and 10 years, and these can be maturity values too large.
-Therefore we used model-implied par-spreads for this test; in this way we have been able to use also short maturities, like 1 year, that are usually not very liquid in the market.
+As shown in Proposition \ref{prop:gammaK}, the simplified relation between $\gamma^Z$ and the ratio of the quanto and non--quanto corrected default probabilities is true for small values of the quantity $\int_t^T \lambda_s \dif s$ so, {since we could not} control the credit quality in backtest, we relied on the time--to--maturity $T-t$ to achieve a good approximation.
+However, due to liquidity reasons, we used CDS par--spreads with 5 years and 10 years {tenor}, and these maturity values {can be} too large.
+Therefore we used model--implied par--spreads for this test; in this way we have been able to use also short maturities, like 1 year, that are usually not very liquid in the market.

 The comparison between $\gamma^Z$ and its market-data approximation is showed in Figure \ref{fig:gammaScatter}.
 The left-hand chart, where 1Y-spreads have been used to build the relative basis spread, shows a surprisingly good agreement between the two variables.
 The same agreement does not hold for the right-hand chart, where 5Y-spreads were instead used.
 This is in line with the result of Proposition \ref{prop:gammaK}, that was derived under a limit hypothesis of short maturities.